4paradigm/OpenMLDB/docs/en/deploy/install_deploy.md

 ### Deploy Zookeeper

-It is recommended to deploy version 3.4.14.
-If there is an available zookeeper cluster, you can skip this step.
+The required zookeeper version is >= 3.4 and <= 3.6, it is recommended to deploy version 3.4.14.
+You can skip this step if there is an available zookeeper cluster.

 #### 1. Download the Zookeeper Installation Package